 How Icon Dental Treatment Works:

-For the next part of the procedure, Dr. Upadya will apply a special Icon-Infiltrant solution to the tooth, allowing it to set before curing it with a special light.
+For the next part of the procedure, Dr. Upadya will apply a special Icon-Infiltrant solution to the tooth, allowing it to be set before curing it with a special light.
 A second layer may be applied for desired results.
 Finally, he polishes the tooth to a smooth luster.

 The Icon dental treatment results in a significant reduction in the appearance of white spots on teeth.
 Icon dental treatment also stops the demineralization of tooth enamel and arrests the formation of cavities.

 A more extreme approach would be to disguise the white spots with dental veneers.
 This may be a suitable option if you have issues with many teeth or the problem exists deeper in the tooth.
-Porcelain veneers are popular dental restorations used by people that are unhappy with the appearance of their smile.
+Porcelain veneers are popular dental restorations used by people who are unhappy with the appearance of their smile.

 Frequently Asked Questions